 The only way bees will sting you is if they feel threatened.
 Avoid touching the bees, their hive, or waving your arms by them.

-For the most part, they are just happy to bumble alongside you in the garden.
+Mostly, they are just happy to bumble alongside you in the garden.

 It’s important to have flowers from early spring through to late fall as this will provide food for the bees.
-Early season flowers include lilacs, lungwort, peony, ajuga, bellflower, alliums, and honeysuckle.
+Early-season flowers include lilacs, lungwort, peony, ajuga, bellflower, alliums, and honeysuckle.

-In the summer, you can plant agastache, borage, bergamot, calendula, cornflowers, foxglove, sunflowers, and dahlias.
-Late season flowers include echinacea, mums, asters, goldenrod, bee balm, and sedum.
+In the summer, you can plant Agastache, borage, bergamot, calendula, cornflowers, foxglove, sunflowers, and dahlias.
+Late-season flowers include echinacea, mums, asters, goldenrod, bee balm, and sedum.

 Thanks for sharing